Demographics of Lithuania: Grand Duchy of Lithuania

 The name of Lithuania – Lithuanians – was first mentioned in 1009.
 Among its etymologies there are a derivation from the word Lietava, for a small river, a possible derivation from a word leičiai, but most probable is the name for union of Lithuanian ethnic tribes ('susilieti, lietis' means to unite and the word 'lietuva' means something which has been united).

 The primary Lithuanian state, the Duchy of Lithuania, emerged in the territory of Lietuva, the ethnic homeland of Lithuanians.
 At the birth of the Grand Duchy of Lithuania (GDL), ethnic Lithuanians made up about 70% of the population.
 With the acquisition of new Ruthenian territories, this proportion decreased to 50% and later to 30%.
-By the time of the largest expansion towards Kievan Rus' lands, at the end of the 13th and during the 14th century, the territory of the GDL was about 800,000 km^{2}, of which 10% was ethnically Lithuanian.
-The ethnic Lithuanian population is estimated to have been 420,000 out of 1.4 million in 1375 (the territory was about 700,000 km^{2}), and 550,000 out of 3.8 million in 1490 (territory: 850,000 km^{2}) In addition to the Ruthenians and Lithuanians, other significant ethnic groups throughout GDL were Jews and Tatars.
+By the time of the largest expansion towards Kievan Rus' lands, at the end of the 13th and during the 14th century, the territory of the GDL was about 800,000 km2, of which 10% was ethnically Lithuanian.
+The ethnic Lithuanian population is estimated to have been 420,000 out of 1.4 million in 1375 (the territory was about 700,000 km2), and 550,000 out of 3.8 million in 1490 (territory: 850,000 km^{2}) In addition to the Ruthenians and Lithuanians, other significant ethnic groups throughout GDL were Jews and Tatars.
 The combined population of Poland and GDL in 1493 is estimated as 7.5 million, of whom 3.25 million were Poles, 3.75 million Ruthenians and 0.5 million Lithuanians.